 You can automatically log in to other apps on your Android device.
 This means that you can create strong passwords for all your apps and not have to type them yourself.
-Simply open an app on your Android device and Dashlane will be there when you need it.
+Simply open an app on your Android device and Dashlane will do the rest.

-First, please make sure you are using the latest version of Dashlane available.
-See our How to update Dashlane page for more details.
+First, please make sure you are using the latest version of Dashlane.
+See How to update Dashlane for more details.

 Dashlane bubble (accessibility service) on Android 5.0 and above